medic/cht-docs/content/en/apps/guides/forum-offline.md

 1. After installing launching the APK, launch it and choose "Custom" for which CHT instance to use
 1. Enter `https://cht.my.local-ip.co`

+Note: Some configurations of [Android may not like being connected to an AP](https://source.android.com/devices/tech/connect/wifi-network-selection) with no Internet access.

 ### Desktop Browsers

 1. Connect to the AP on your LAN
 1. In a browser, go to [cht.my.local-ip.co](https://cht.my.local-ip.co).

-Note: The CHT does not support the Safari browser on MacOS
+Note: The CHT does not support the Safari browser on macOS

 ## Summary